LeBron James Hates Steph Curry, Thinks Hype About Him Overblown?

 Indeed, it’s a long way from the days when Curry was staring at Davidson and James was seen as being somewhat of a mentor to him.

-Added Thompson: “[LeBron] was a big fan of Curry, he would go to Curry’s games at Davidson, and even when they got to the NBA, they had moments where LeBron was looking at him like, ‘wow’ and then Steph kind of like challenged LeBron’s status.”
+Added Thompson, “[LeBron] was a big fan of Curry, he would go to Curry’s games at Davidson, and even when they got to the NBA, they had moments where LeBron was looking at him like, ‘wow’ and then Steph kind of like challenged LeBron’s status.”

 That seemingly changed everything, reportedly leaving Curry at a loss to understand why things have to be the way they’ve been for a while now.